yatish1231/INFO6205/reports/assignment_2/assignment_2.md

    ***
 I've run the algorithm with 5 different problem sizes - 10, 100, 1000, 10000, 100000.
 Where
 each problem size is 10 times larger than the previous.

 For each problem size, I've generated 4 different types of arrays
     1. Random array
     2. Partially sorted array
     3. Reverse sorted array
     4. Sorted array

 For every problem set, I've run the InsertionSort.sort() method 10 times with 2 warm up rounds.

-As sorting a reverse sorted array gives the worst case scenario, I've ploted these values on a graph where
+As sorting a reverse sorted array gives the worst case scenario, I've plotted these values on a graph where

 **x-axis = log10(N)** and **y-axis = log(t)**
   *N = number of elements* *t = time in milliseconds*
    ***